4dz/vaadin-rad/README.md

 The project includes a sample of JUnit tests with Mockito which demonstrate testing UI components; that particular fields are present and that particular behaviours occur when clicking buttons.
 See BookingWindowTest.

+The simple booking form was added to the application in under an hour, complete with simple unit test, integration test, database table, bean, etc.

 There are also Integration tests, which test that Flyway works correctly and that the tables created are compatible with JPA.